 While fruit flies are far different from humans or any primate, they’re often used in research because their entire lifespans can be monitored, as well as successive generations, all within a short period of time.
 Doing the same with mice and rats is obviously preferred, but takes much longer.
 Especially when you want to analyze 10 generations or more, as was done in the first study.

-2. Exercise and muscle
+2. Increased endurance and muscle growth

 If you want to know how to activate AMPK naturally, the research as of today suggests you have four options:

 - Genetics, if you are naturally so lucky.
 Changing them would not be a natural process.
 In studies, such as those with fruit flies, their genes were tinkered with to increase the enzymatic expression.